A Guide Toward Camera Shots: Frames and Sizes

 POV Shot

 POV or Point Of View shot is the strongest tool in the arsenal of the director to get the viewer involved with the story.
 In a POV frame, the viewer will either experience scene as a third person, which is reserved for Found Footage style films like Blair Witch Project and Paranormal Activity, or in the first person from the eyes of the main character.
-Either way, the limited field of view in POV is great to create suspense and a sense of dread, that’s why POV is a favorite of horror film creators.
+Either way, the limited field of view in POV frame camera shots is great to create suspense and a sense of dread, that’s why POV is a favorite of horror film creators.

 pov-shot-jojo-rabbit